Top Risks for 2021 and 2030 - Technology, Media and Telecommunications Industry Perspectives

 Where we go from here

-TMT companies are clearly leveraging hard-earned lessons from the worldwide pandemic to strengthen organizational agility and resilience.
+TMT companies are clearly leveraging hard-earned lessons from the worldwide pandemic to strengthen organisational agility and resilience.
 Although many are concerned about pandemic-driven government policies, they have proven they can not only adapt but thrive under many of these restrictions.
 For example, under stay-at-home orders, TMT companies have managed to broaden talent search criteria to include more geographically dispersed talent.
 Prudent companies will invest time and resources to build out their compliance functions to prepare themselves for an increase in regulations that will impact their business.
 We expect forward-thinking TMT leaders to continue to be proactive with their investments in cyber resilience and data protection capabilities, driven by the demands and expectations of boards and executive management.

 Finally, the fact that macroeconomic concerns are dominating operational and strategic risk issues reflects the lingering sense of unease about the pandemic.
 TMT companies should continue to increase their focus on harnessing emerging technology, data and analytics, automation to manage workflow challenges, as well as social responsibility to the greater community, and other matters germane to preserving enterprise value for the long term.